19th century corn belt barns focus of program

-Bill Kemp, Barn Keepers board president, will share images of richly detailed farm illustrations such as the two accompanying this article.
-The top is from Towanda Township.
+In this program, Bill Kemp, Barn Keepers board president, shares images of richly detailed farm illustrations such as the two accompanying this article.

-Illustrations scheduled to be a part of the Feb.
-11 program include several images which appear in the books, 1874 Atlas of McLean County and the 1887 Portrait and Biographical Album of McLean County.
+Illustrations also include selections from the books, 1874 Atlas of McLean County and the 1887 Portrait and Biographical Album of McLean County.

-As part of the program, Kemp will narrate the slide show, and put these illustrations into the context of the county’s cultural landscape during the 1800s.
+As part of the program, Kemp narrates the slide show, and puts these illustrations into the context of the county’s architectural and cultural landscape during the 1800s.

 Barn preservation work continues

 The Barn Keepers Board–wearing masks and practicing social distancing–met on January 14, 2021, at the FS Building on Hershey Road in Bloomington.

 Looking ahead: Plans under way for fall 2021 barn tour

 Faced with the specter of the COVID-19 pandemic continuing, the Barn Keepers board decided to cancel the September 2020 Barn Tour.
 This would have been our 15th consecutive tour, with the spotlight this year on the northeastern McLean County townships of Anchor and Cropsey.
 Now, the board turns its attention to fall 2021.